Graflinger/A2ADemo/README.md

    - **Run A2A Client** -- runs the client demo against the server
    - **Regenerate Diagrams** -- rebuilds PNGs from `.mmd` sources

-Everything is pre-configured: Python venv, port forwarding, extensions, and run tasks.
+Everything is pre-configured: Python dependencies, port forwarding, extensions, and run tasks.

 ## Manual Setup